Felipe Colares: Ultimate Fighting Championship

-On June 9, 2022 it was announced that Colares was released from the UFC.
+On June 9, 2022, it was announced that Colares was released from the UFC.

 Post UFC

-Colares made his first appearance post-UFC release on February 17, 2024 at Ares FC 12, submitting Alioune Nahaye via rear-naked choke in the first round.
+Colares made his first appearance post-UFC release on February 17, 2023, at Ares FC 12, submitting Alioune Nahaye via rear-naked choke in the first round.

+Death

+On 1 May 2023, while Colares was returning from his morning training at Team Nogueira in the western part of Rio de Janeiro, he was run over by a bus.
+Firefighters arrived at the scene and he was taken to Richa Faria Hospital with multiple injuries.
+He died en route at age 29.